APPLICATION DEADLINE: OCTOBER 6, 2023

 - Coordinated water system plans under chapter 70.116 RCW* and similar regional plans for water supply; and

 - Any combination of the foregoing plans in an integrated watershed management plan.

 ** In categories (1) and (2) above, construction improvements require the development of preliminary engineering studies and plans, and such studies and plans must be on file with the King County River and Floodplain Management Section, which functions as the service provider to the District.
 For all projects, cost estimates and underlying data must be provided, and the benefit provided by the improvement must be described.
-See RCW 86.15.110 (3), (4) and (5)*.
+See Chapter 86.15.110 (3), (4) and (5)* RCW.

 • Applications will be reviewed for completeness and consistency with the eligibility criteria.
 The scope of work must describe the specific deliverable products and how they will be produced.